nlimpert/crosscut/guideline.rst

    1105.
       The directive :rst:`.. task::` is allowed to 1106.
-      The directive :rst:`.. internal::` is allowed to hide information that should only be visible to authors.
+      The directive :rst:`.. role:author::` is allowed to hide information that should only be visible to authors.
+   1107.
+      The directive :rst:`.. role:teacher::` is allowed to hide information that should only be visible to teacher.
+   1108.
+      The directive :rst:`.. role:tutor::` is allowed to hide information that should only be visible to tutor.
+   1109.
+      The directive :rst:`.. role:mixed::` is allowed to

    1201.
       The directive :rst:`.. admonition::` is forbidden.